Following the departure of Dr. Reid Prichett at the end of the school year, Dr. Reid Cottingham will assume the revised, school-wide role.

 - Computer Science.
 Pingry offers a wide range of Computer Science courses.
-In the Middle school there is an elective course for Form II students (read more here).
+In the Middle school all Grade 6 and Form I students take computer science courses and Form II students are offered an elective course (read more here).
 In the Upper School, more than 100 students are enrolled in Computer Science courses.
 Courses range from introductory level to post-AP offerings (read more here).

 Student Technology Committee

 In the Upper School, students may apply to be part of the Student Technology Committee (STC).
 STC students are involved in many aspects of school life, offering helpdesk support for faculty, staff, and students, as well as being a part of a variety of technology initiatives.
 STC students help with faculty training, act as beta testers for potential new hardware and software purchases, help update the website, create various media for distribution through social media (including an occasional drone flight!), and more.

 In the Pingry School’s 1-to-1 learning environment, all faculty and students have access to a device.

 As charged by our Curriculum Review, creating a 1-to-1 learning environment allows all members of the community “to resourcefully meet the challenges of an evolving academic, social, and technological world …” by

 - Promoting development of collaboration, communication and information literacy skills

 - Creating opportunities for “just in time learning” through spontaneous access to information